James Monk: Career

 Monk served as solicitor general of Nova Scotia and was appointed attorney general of Quebec in 1776 serving until 1789 and then again from 1792 to 1794.
 In 1794 he was appointed Chief Justice of the King's Bench of Montreal.
 During his career Monk also served on Executive and Legislative Councils and Nova Scotia's Legislative Assembly.
 Monk was knighted in 1825 and in 1826, he would die at his home in Cheltenham, England at the age of 81.
 Monkland Avenue in Montreal is named for him.
 The Monk Metro Station and the Monk Boulevard are named for the Monk family, especially Frederick D. Monk, an attorney who along with Joseph-Ulric Émard purchased land belonging to the Davidson family in order to develop it, the area became Ville Émard.

 Namesakes

-The Monk Metro Station in Montreal is named for him, as is Monkland Avenue.
-The home he built in 1804, Monklands, still stands today as the central building of the Villa Maria School, Montreal.
+Monkland Avenue in Montreal is named for him.
+The home that he built in 1804, Monklands, still stands today as the central building of the Villa Maria School, in Montreal.